 Twice a week, do a clay masks as they are great for oil control.
 They work by drawing out excess impurities (dirt, oil and sluggish dead skin cells) out of our pores.
 Like with microdermabrasion, it needs to be done on a regular basis for best results.

-Salicylic and Glycolic Acid
+Retinol and Glycolic Acid

 What NOT to DO